 If you are in the U.S., vaccine appointments are now readily available.
 You should make every attempt possible to complete your vaccination before you arrive at Harvard.
 If you are unable to receive a vaccine prior to arrival on campus, HUHS will provide opportunities for vaccination early in the semester during move-in and registration days.
 Details for scheduling an appointment will be available in July 2021.
 For those individuals who are not fully vaccinated when they arrive on campus, travel quarantine and testing upon arrival will be required per the university guidelines.

-I received one dose of a two-dose vaccine in another country. can I get the second dose at Harvard?
+I received one dose of a two-dose vaccine in another country.
+Can I received my second dose at Harvard?

 The only vaccines available for distribution in the U.S. are Pfizer, Moderna, and Johnson & Johnson.
 If your first dose was not one of these three, recommendations will be made on a case-by-case basis.
 We still advise you to get whatever vaccine is available to you, so that you can have some protection during travel.
 You may contact HUHS directly by email at email@example.com for individual recommendations.

-If I have not been vaccinated, where can I get information on vaccine sources available to me?
+If I have not been vaccinated, where can I get vaccine sources available to me?

 What about international students who may have trouble accessing vaccine before they travel to campus?